-Funded as part of the Borders Community Film Archive, a preservation project supported by Scottish Borders Council’s Build Back a Better Borders Recovery Fund that we initiated to secure a digital legacy for the film and video culture of Hawick and the Scottish Borders.
+The digitisation of HFVG’s films is part of the Borders Community Film Archive, a preservation project supported by Scottish Borders Council’s Build Back a Better Borders Recovery Fund that we initiated to secure a digital legacy for the film and video culture of Hawick and the Scottish Borders.

 HAWICK PICTORIAL 1971 – 50TH ANNIVERSARY FUNDRAISERS